VariantSync/Vatras/src/Vatras/Framework/Composition/FeatureAlgebra.lagda.md

   {-
   Lemma 8:
-  Introduction sum is commutative with respec to introduction equivalence.
+  Introduction sum is commutative with respect to introduction equivalence.
   This means that on both sides, we have introductions that both "contain" the same introduction but maybe in a different order (so the results are not propositionally equal).
-  Note that in general, introduction sum is not commutative with respect to proposition equality (i.e., the syntax of the actual introduction type).
+  Note that in general, introduction sum is not commutative with respect to propositional equality (i.e., the syntax of the actual introduction type).
   -}
   quasi-commutativity : ∀ i₂ i₁ → i₂ ⊕ i₁ ~ i₁ ⊕ i₂